 Cranbrook Art Museum would like to welcome your class to the Cranbrook campus!
 From its outset, the Cranbrook Educational Community has fostered a spirit of innovation and creativity in the fields of art, architecture, and design.
 It is from this legacy of ingenuity that Cranbrook Art Museum has developed a multifaceted range of educational programming that caters to learners of all ages and abilities, from kindergarten through collegiate.
 Through object-based inquiry, students will engage with a selection of works drawn from current exhibitions, the Art Museum collection, and the Cranbrook campus.
-In the programs listed below, trained educators will lead students in compelling discussions that provoke critical thinking and facilitate enriched learning experiences.
+In the programs listed below, museum educators will lead students in compelling discussions that provoke critical thinking and facilitate enriched learning experiences.

-The Costume Cave: From humble beginnings to high art, the work of Nick Cave explores identity – of place and person.
+From humble beginnings to high art, the work of Nick Cave explores identity – of place and person.
 Students will draw upon their own experiences to inform their costume creations.
 Nick Cave’s Soundsuits are embellished costumes – elaborate artworks created from sticks, buttons, bottle caps, and reclaimed items.
 Using humble materials, students will create their own costume components – masks, headdresses, arm coverings – to explore identity.